Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

-The default value is $\gamma=0$, and we denote $f:=f_{\gamma=0}$.
+The default value is $\gamma=0$, so $f:=f^{\gamma=0}$.
 In this section, we consider the case where $p$ is any fixed $C^2$ probability density function.
 The next section considers the case where $p$ is smooth along certain directions but singular along other directions.

-Moreover, except for \cref{l:dh}, our results also apply to time-inhomogeneous cases, where $f$ and $p$ are different for each step.
-More specifically, the dynamic is given by
+\lil{run} \ree{ We shall prove our result starting from finite-time cases, where we only consider the change of the probability density at a particular time step.
+These intermediate results also apply to time-inhomogeneous cases, where $f$ and $p$ are different for each step. } For the time-inhomogeneous case, the dynamic is given by

-Here $X_n\in \R^{M_n}$ are not necessarily of the same dimension.
-We shall exhibit the time dependence in \cref{l:dhTn} and also in the numerics section.
-On the other hand, for the infinite time case in \cref{l:dh}, we want to sample by only one orbit; this requires that $f$ and $p$ be repetitive among steps.
+Here, $X_n\in \R^{M_n}$ are not necessarily of the same dimension.
+We shall exhibit the time dependence in \Cref{l:dhTn} and also in the numerics section.
+On the other hand, for the infinite-time case in \Cref{t:dh}, we want to sample by only one orbit; this requires that $f$ and $p$ be repetitive among steps.

 We define $h_T$ as the density of pushing-forward the initial measure $h_0$ for $T$ steps.